suwebdev/wats-3020-node-1/README.md

   * Uses at least one operator (+, -, *, /, %)

 ## Guide & Tutorial
 For assistance in how to proceed with the specific components of the assignment, consult this [text tutorial](./tutorials.md) for more guidance.
-In the alternative, a video walkthrough of the assignment can be found here: **link**.
+In the alternative, a video walkthrough of the assignment can be found [here](https://youtu.be/Fclm_KgSig8).
+Timestamps for the various parts of the assignment can be found in the video description on YouTube.

 ## Stretch Goals